 Janssen Pharmaceuticals, Inc.

 Over a span of more than 20 years, Janssen Pharmaceuticals has supported a variety of projects at Rider University, assisting the University to improve its STEM education programs and engage in new and innovative endeavors.
-In 2012, Rider University was delighted to receive contributions in support of its Urban STEM Academy and Organic Victory Garden.
+Rider University was delighted to receive contributions in support of its Urban STEM Academy and Organic Victory Garden as well as its Environmental Sustainability Symposium.
 In addition, Janssen Pharmaceuticals has provided student scholarships since 2006.

 Read more about Rider's garden.